Scholarships

 - Winners Announced: During Wisconsin’s Money Smart Week, April 5th – 12th

-Boys & Girls Club Higher Education Scholarship
+Boys & Girls Club Higher Education Scholarships

 To apply for our Higher Education Scholarships: Click here